Architecture

 A (box) generator is a subclass of boxes.Boxes.
 It generates one drawing.
 The subclasses overload .__init__() to set their parameters and implement .render() that does the actual drawing.

 Generators are found in boxes/generators/.
 They are included into the web UI and the CLI tool by the name of their class.
-So whenever you copy either an existing generator or the sceleton in boxes/generators/_template.py you need to change the name of the main class first.
+So whenever you copy either an existing generator or the skeleton in boxes/generators/_template.py you need to change the name of the main class first.

 Parts